You want housecleaning chores to be shared by everyone in the family.

 And whatever you do, don't let your son or daughter see you redoing a job.
 When a child feels successful at something, she's more likely to continue doing it.

-While one goal of housekeeping with kids is to help you take a load off, the more important goal is to teach your children the life skills they'll need t run a clean, organized, efficient home someday on their own.
+While one goal of housecleaning with kids is to help you take a load off, the more important goal is to teach your children the life skills they'll need to run an organized, efficient home someday on their own.

 For example, tell your teen about the wonders of bleach on white cotton polos and about its devastating effect on black Lycra running shorts before sending him off to the laundry room.

 Then, when that task is complete, continue with `Now let's put our crayons into the cup."

 You might not even get the room totally buffed on the first attempt.
 Then again, the goal here is to make kids feel good about what they did.
 Make the job small enough to do well.

 Whenever possible, set up your housecleaning with kids in mind.
 Stash a stool in the laundry room so even your littlest family member can help load the washer.